Orange-OpenSource/ods-charts/README.md

 ## Quick start for users
-The ODS Chart library is to be used with Apache ECharts to produce charts in line with the Orange Design System.
+The ODS Charts library is to be used with Apache ECharts to create charts that adhere to the Orange Design System guidelines..

 It has been designed to be minimally intrusive and not to interfere with the use of the Apchae Echarts library.
 The Apache Echarts documentation remains the reference for configuring graphics.